 (This venue is closed.)
-This is the burly man's burke.
+This is the burly man's burek.
 At Chuck's it's served with knife and fork; I changed arm angles several times to saw through its chewy layers.
 By comparison, its cousin on Arthur Ave., the feathery pumpkin-filled spiral at Tony & Tina's, is light enough to be tugged apart with your fingers.
 It's also sweet enough for dessert, very nearly, while Chuck's cheese burek ($3.50) is salty and satisfying, more of a meal.
 Below it's trimmed with whitecaps of plain yogurt, which adds lubrication that would be especially welcome on a burek filled with ground meat.

 This Albanian-owned business, accompanied by a meat market and grocery next door, also offers the usual pizzeria standards.
 On a return visit, though, I'd rather tuck into a Balkan hero featuring pleskavic (burger meat) or qevapa (sausage).